 As we previously disclosed, for some time we have had discussions with lenders regarding their objections to rescissions that in the aggregate are material.
 On December 17, 2009, Countrywide filed a complaint for declaratory relief in the Superior Court of the State of California in San Francisco (the "California State Court") against MGIC.
 This complaint alleges that MGIC has denied, and continues to deny, valid mortgage insurance claims submitted by Countrywide and says it seeks declaratory relief regarding the proper interpretation of the flow insurance policies at issue.
-On January 19, 2010, we removed this case to the United States District Court for the Northern District of California (the "District Court").
-On March 30, 2010, the Court ordered the case remanded to the California State Court.
-We have appealed this decision to the United States Court of Appeals for the Ninth Circuit (the "Court of Appeals") and asked the Court of Appeals to vacate the remand and stay proceedings in the District Court.
+On January 19, 2010, we removed this case to the United States District Court for Northern District of California (the "District Court").
+On March 30, 2010, the District Court ordered the case remanded to the California State Court.
+We have appealed this decision to the United States Court of Appeals for the Ninth Circuit (the "Court of Appeals") and asked the Court of Appeals acate the remand and stay proceedings in the District Court.
 On May 17, 2010, the Court of Appeals denied a stay of the District Court's remand order.
 On May 28, 2010, Countrywide filed an amended complaint substantially similar to the original complaint in the California State Court.
 On July 2, 2010, we filed a petition in the California State Court to compel arbitration and stay the litigation in that court.
+On August 26, 2010, Countrywide filed an opposition to our petition.
+In its opposition, Countrywide alleges that there are thousands of loans for which it disputes MGIC's interpretation of the flow insurance policies at issue.

-On February 24, 2010, we commenced an arbitration action against Countrywide seeking a determination that MGIC was entitled to deny and/or rescind coverage on the loans involved in the arbitration demand, which numbered more than 1,400 loans as of the filing of the demand.
-On March 16, 2010, Countrywide filed a response to our arbitration action objecting to the arbitrator's jurisdiction in view of the case initiated by Countrywide in the Superior Court of the State of California and asserting various defenses to the relief sought by MGIC in the arbitration.
+In connection with the Countrywide dispute discussed above, on February 24, 2010, we commenced an arbitration action against Countrywide seeking a determination that MGIC was entitled to deny and/or rescind coverage on the loans involved in the arbitration action, which numbered more than 1,400 loans as of the filing of the action.
+On March 16, 2010, Countrywide filed a response to our arbitration action objecting to the arbitrator's jurisdiction in view of the case initiated by Countrywide in the California State Court and asserting various defenses to the relief sought by MGIC in the arbitration.
 The response also seeks damages of at least \$150 million, exclusive of interest and costs, as a result of purported breaches of flow insurance policies issued by MGIC and additional damages, including exemplary damages, on account of MGIC's purported breach of an implied covenant of good faith and fair dealing.
 We intend to defend MGIC against Countrywide's complaint and arbitration response, and to pursue MGIC's claims in the arbitration, vigorously.
 However, we are unable to predict the outcome of these proceedings or their effect on us.